davidmcbee/Mapping_Earthquakes/README.md

 Figure 3.

 Figure 4 introduces major earthquakes along with all earthquakes and techtonic plates.
-In addition to the pop up indicating the magnitude and location, the sizes represent the magnitudes, just like all earthquakes.
+In addition to the pop up indicating the magnitude and location, the circle sizes represent the magnitudes, just like all earthquakes.

 ![](https://github.com/davidmcbee/Mapping_Earthquakes/blob/master/Earthquake_Challenge/static/images/EarthquakesMap_MajorQuakes_street.png)